-If we decide to carry out a CHR, we will write to you asking you to confirm which of the complaints you made to the police body that you would like us to review.
+If we decide to carry out a CHR, we will write to you asking you to confirm which of the complaints you made to the policing body that you would like us to review.

-During the CHR, we will consider the facts of your case and review all the information provided by you and the police body.
-We will consider whether the police body carried out sufficient enquiries into your complaint, look at how it reached its conclusion, examine the evidence on which the conclusion was based and decide whether or not the complaint was dealt with to a reasonable standard.
+During the CHR, we will consider the facts of your case and review all the information provided by you and the policing body.
+We will consider whether the policing body carried out sufficient enquiries into your complaint, look at how it reached its conclusion, examine the evidence on which the conclusion was based and decide whether or not the complaint was dealt with to a reasonable standard.

 We will keep you regularly updated on our progress during your review and will be in contact at least once every six weeks.
 View our Standards of Service.

 At the end of our review process, we will send you a copy of our report, which will outline:

 An Executive summary of Complaint Handling Review reports are often published on this website.
 View our published complaint handling reviews.

 In order for us to carry out a Complaint Handling Review, we need you to provide us with your original complaint and the reason(s) why you are unhappy with the final response from the policing body.
 Try to be as specific as possible.

 We do not need you to explain the background to your complaint in your application.

-No. We cannot review how your complaint was handled by a police body without your personal details.
-We need to have information about you and your complaint(s) as well as your authorisation to speak to the police body concerned about your complaint(s).
+No. We cannot review how your complaint was handled by a policing body without your personal details.
+We need to have information about you and your complaint(s) as well as your authorisation to speak to the policing body concerned about your complaint(s).
 You should also be aware that we publish most of our Complaint Handling Review reports on our website.
 These reports are anonymised.